AIxCyberChallenge/example-crs-architecture/example-competition-server/README.md

 # Example Competition Server

 ## Overview
 This folder allows users to run a full end-to-end competition server, as well as a signoz endpoint for which competitors may submit telemetry to for testing.
-Note: because of some issues with docker, this currently will not run on non-x86_64 machines.

 ## Prerequisites
 You must make changes to the following files in order for the server to run properly